szerp/AstrologyMappingProject/README.md

 🎨 **Customizable Color Themes**
 Includes the unique color palette, blending whimsy with elegance for beautifully styled charts.
-Additionally the program will create a chart with the original Krekyon style for readability or in case another color palette is desired.
+Additionally the program will create a chart with the original Kerykeion style for readability or in case another color palette is desired.

 🪐 **Dynamic Chart Types**
 Generate **Natal**, **Transit**, and **Synastry** charts with ease, tailored to user input.